martinbudden/MaybeCube/MC300/readme.md

 ## Read this before you order parts

-2020, 2040 etc aluminium comes in variants with differing sized center holes - some are suitable for tapping for an an M5 bolt and some are suitable for tapping for an M6 bolt.
+**Extrusion:** 2020, 2040 etc aluminium comes in variants with differing sized center holes - some are suitable for tapping for an an M5 bolt and some are suitable for tapping for an M6 bolt.
 It doesn't really matter which you use, but ensure you buy the bolts that correspond to your extrusion size.
 These build instructions assume M5 bolts, if your extrusion requires M6 bolts then the 10mm and 12mm buttonhead M5 bolts should be replaced with M6 bolts.

-The motor for the Z-axis has an integrated lead screw: in the *Parts List* the length specified is the length that protrudes from the motor.
+**Z-motor and leadscrew:** The motor for the Z-axis has an integrated lead screw: in the *Parts List* the length specified is the length that protrudes from the motor.
 Some suppliers specify the total length of the lead screw, that is including the part that is inside the motor, so check how your supplier specifies the part before ordering.
-Another option is to order a lead screw that is too long and cut to size, not however that lead screws are made from hardened steel and cannot be cut with a hacksaw - an angle grinder is required to cut them.
+Another option is to order a motor with a lead screw that is too long and cut to size, note however that lead screws are made from hardened steel and cannot be cut with a hacksaw - an angle grinder is required to cut them.

-For the MC350 variant I have specified an Ender-style 235x235mm print bed with 4 fixing bolts - this is because they are readily available and cheap.
-A better solution is to use an aluminium tooling plate drilled for a 3 point fixing and a silicone heating pad.
+**Build plate:** For the MC350 variant I have specified a Voron Trident build plate (this is an 250x250mm aluminium tooling plate drilled for a
+3-point fixing) and a silicone heating pad.
+A cheapr alternative would be an Ender-style 235x235mm print bed with 4 fixing bolts.

+**Sliding T-nuts and hammer nuts:** Sliding T-nuts and hammer nuts are somewhat interchangeable.
+I find T-nuts easier to use: sometimes it can be to get a hammer nut to "bite".
+Hammer nuts allow more flexibility: they can always be added or removed without disassembling the frame.
+Genenerally hammer nuts can be replaced with sliding T-nuts, as long as it is done early enough in the assembly.
+Sliding T-nuts can always be replaced with hammer nuts.

+**Washers/shims:** Standard M4 washers are 1mm thick.
+Where "M4 x 9mm x 0.5mm" washers are specified, these may be ordered as "M4 shims".

+**Side and back panels, base, and base cover:** These are specified as "CNC routed parts" in the parts list, for the convenience of those with access to a CNC.
+CNC routing is not required, the only "machining" required is to drill holes for attachment to the frame, which can easily be done with a hand drill.

 This is a full build, some parts can be omitted to save cost, in particular:

-* the Raspberry Pi Camera and corresponding 8mm M2 caphead bolts
-* the Raspberry Pi (if you don't want to run Octoprint or Klipper) and corresponding buck converter and 12mm M2 caphead bolts
-* the filament sensor
 * the Big Tree Tech relay module, if you don't want auto shut off
-* the Big Tree Tech TFT display, if you are running Octoprint or Klipper
-* I've specified a Big Tree Tech mainboard and display, you of course can use any mainboard and display you like
+* I've specified a Big Tree Tech mainboard, you of course can use any mainboard you like
 * the polycarbonate side and back panels, if you don't want to enclose your print volume for (say) printing ABS.
 Note that these panels also add rigidity to the printer.

-I've specified buttonhead bolts for the side and back panels.
-For a neater look you could countersink the holes and use countersunk bolts.

 ## Printing the parts

 A number of parts are in proximity with heat sources, namely the hotend, the heated bed and the motors.
 Ideally these should be printed in ABS, but I have used PETG successfully.

-These parts are insulated from direct contact with the heat sources, by cork underlay (for the heated bed) and by cork dampers (for the motors).
-These insulators should not be omitted from the build.
+The STL files for the parts are in the recommended orientation for printing.

+Parts are designed so that vertical features are aligned on a 0.5mm grid, so parts should be printed with either a 0.25mm or a 0.5mm layer height.
+For speed of printing most parts can be printed with a 0.6mm nozzle with a 1.0mm layer width and a 0.5mm layer height.
+Some parts, however, require a finer resolution and should be printed with a 0.25mm layer height namely:
+*All parts of the **X_Carriages** (ie anything prefixed **X_Carriage_**) *All parts of the **Y_Carriages** (ie anything prefixed **Y_Carriage_**) *The **XY_Motor_Mount_Pulley_Spacer**s
+*The **Smart_Orbiter_V3_Duct** and the **Smart_Orbiter_V3_Fan_Bracket**

 <span></span>